-This fine muslin shawl is reproduced from an original which has no provenance.
-It's origins most likely come from a shawl or waist sash worn by men & women in India as early as the 6th century.
+This fine Flowered Muslin Reproduction Shawl is reproduced from an original which has no provenance.
+Its origins most likely come from a shawl or waist sash worn by men & women in India as early as the 6th century.
 Imported to the Western world in the last quarter of the 18th century they came into vogue in the 1790's as a shawl for the fashionable lady.
-Much like printed textiles from India, their popularity soon lead to other countries such as England & France.
+Much like printed textiles from India, their popularity and production soon spread to other countries, such as England & France.